Russia expels two German diplomats | DW | 12.12.2019

 Moscow vowed retaliatory measures after Germany expelled two Russian diplomats over the killing in Berlin of a Georgian man.
 German prosecutors have said there is evidence the murder was carried out on Moscow's behalf.

-Russian officials have said that on Thursday that they had summoned the German ambassador of their response to the expulsion of two employees from Moscow's embassy in Berlin.
+The Russian Foreign Ministry on Thursday summoned the German ambassador to announce the expulsion of two diplomats.
+It comes a week after two Russian officials were told to leave Germany in connection with the murder of a former Chechen commander in Berlin.

-It is expected that Moscow will expel two German diplomats in retaliation.
+"As a retaliatory measure, the Russian side has decided to declare two employees of the German embassy in Russia 'persona non grata'," the Russian foreign ministry said in a statement.

 The background to the story

-Last week, the German government announced the dismissal, saying that Russia was not cooperating with an investigation into the killing of a Georgian man in Berlin in August.
+Last week, the German government expelled two Russian diplomats, saying that Russia was not cooperating with an investigation into the killing of the Georgian citizen in August.
 He was shot in broad daylight in a park in the German capital's Moabit neighborhood.

 The victim, 40-year-old Zelimkhan Khangoshvili, had reportedly worked for both Ukrainian and Russian interests after the Second Chechen War, which lasted from 1999 to 2009.